SDB:NVIDIA drivers

 Then reboot the machine and enroll the certificate as described before.

-As the last resource, in case you are having problems with secure boot, you can, at your own risk, disable validation for kernel modules:
+As a last resort, in case you are having problems with secure boot, you can, at your own risk, disable validation for kernel modules:

 # mokutil --disable-validation